Our fifth event was a great success!

 Solar System Walk

 We had passports for people to take to each planet and get stamped.
-Thank you to Pat and Michelle at Copies Today/Speedy Litho for donating the printing for our passports - a third time.
+Thank you to Pat and Bill at Copies Today/Speedy Litho for donating part of the printing for our passports - again.
 They looked great!

 The planets were lit up in a small way or in a big way.
 Kids got candy at several planets and people got to know some of the great clubs in our community.